-Many addiction programs recommend that addicts create a daily schedule to provide structure in their lives to prevent excessive free time that can lead them to relapse.
-Staying busy with work, school, family activities, exercise, and hobbies can prevent being overwhelmed by cravings.
+Many addiction programs recommend that users create a daily schedule to provide structure in their lives to prevent excessive free time that can lead them to relapse.
+Staying busy with work, school, family activities, exercise, and hobbies can avoid being overwhelmed by cravings.

 Never Believe You are Safe From Relapse